Skip to the main content

 • Transportation of Dangerous Goods (TDG)

-To access and work in the oil and gas industry, employees must complete the Energy Safety Canada Common Safety Orientation (CSO) course.
-Some employers may provide this training in-house.
-Energy Safety Canada also provides training for drilling and service rig crews.
+Energy Safety Canada (ESC) provides safety training for drilling and service rig crews.
 It is the industry’s safety association, but other organizations also offer this training.

 Related Education